sampsyo/home/_drafts/vlsd.md

 Capex or *embodied* carbon accounts for the carbon manufacturers produce when building a machine.
 It’s in contrast to *opex* carbon, which counts the emissions we incur to use a machine, i.e., from the electricity we feed into a datacenter or a smartphone’s charging port.
 In a way, systems researchers are already all experts on opex carbon: we worship at the temple of computational efficiency, and making machines faster almost always means getting more work done per joule of energy.
-But researchers have recently suggested that, over the lifetime of a computer system, its capex carbon can outstrip---perhaps dramatically---its opex emissions [@chasing].
+But researchers have recently suggested that, over the lifetime of a computer system, [its capex carbon can outstrip---perhaps dramatically---its opex emissions][chasing].

 If capex carbon is the real problem in computing’s climate impact, systems researchers should worry because our favorite tools are a poor fit for the job.
 It does not suffice to design new and better computers that work more efficiently than the old computers, as we usually do; we instead need to figure out how to use the same old hardware for longer.
 Reuse and longevity are the key metrics for climate-aware computing.

 Meanwhile, a technology trend is promising a different kind of reuse: *multi-chip modules* (MCMs) replace one big chip with a network of separately manufactured *chiplets*.
-Chiplets are suddenly everywhere: AMD’s latest Threadripper parts have 9 dies [@threadripper], and Intel's Ponte Vecchio GPU consists of 47 chiplets [@intelpv].
+Chiplets are suddenly everywhere: [AMD’s latest Threadripper parts have 9 dies][threadripper], and [Intel's Ponte Vecchio GPU consists of 47 chiplets][intelpv].
 One selling point for the chiplet revolution is the cost-saving advantage of *design reuse:* you can tape out one chiplet and use it across several MCM products.
 Four of seven chiplets in AWS’s Graviton3 MCM, for example, are DDR5 memory controllers.
 It’s not hard to imagine that these DDR5 chiplets will still be useful for next year’s AWS server product, so AWS can amortize the cost of building that chiplet across multiple generations.

-Reusing chiplets saves money, but it does not save capex carbon [@greenchiplets].
+Reusing chiplets saves money, but it [does not save capex carbon][greenchiplets].
 Every MCM still consists of brand-new silicon, with all the concomitant manufacturing emissions, just like a monolithic chip.

 What if there were a way to *literally* reuse chiplets?